-Person Profile Badges
+Badges

 Badges are simple icons that express details about a person's involvement or activity with your organization.
 Examples of badges would be baptism or attendance rate.
-The Person Profile page block properties need to be updated to display new badges.
+You can view badges in places like the Person Profile or in Connection Requests.
 See our Person and Family Field Guide for more information.